Lyu Haotian: 2020/2021 season

 Lyu's form improved from the previous season.
 He reached the third round of the European Masters, only losing narrowly to Ding Junhui.
 His best result came in the Scottish Open, in which he defeated Gary Wilson, Alan McManus, Akani Songsermsawad, before losing to the eventual champion Mark Selby.

-In the inaurgural WST Pro Series, Lyu Haotian successfully qualified for the second stage, winning his first 6 mini-matches, including a 2–0 victory over reigning World Champion Ronnie O'Sullivan.
+In the inaurgural WST Pro Series, Lyu Haotian qualified for the second stage, winning his first 6 mini-matches, including a 2–0 victory over reigning World Champion Ronnie O'Sullivan.

 In the World Championship, Lyu beat fellow Chinese players Gao Yang and Chang Bingyu to qualify for the Crucible for a second time.
 However, his break-off shot in the first frame hit the blue, and his opponent Mark Allen cleared the table with a 139 break.
 This set the tone for the match, which was won by Allen 10–2.
 Lyu finished the season ranked 53.